melaniewalsh/Intro-Cultural-Analytics/README.md

 # License

 This book is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 The code is licensed under a [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/#).

+# Support This Project

+I'm proud to make this book freely available, but if you find it useful, and if you'd like to support its continued development and maintenance, you can [buy me a coffee ☕](https://www.buymeacoffee.com/melaniewalsh).